Honesty in Causal Forests: When It Helps and When It Hurts: Empirical Study

-where \( \text{Var}(\beta) \) is the variance of the true CATEs in the test set.
-This normalizes performance to compare datasets with different levels of treatment effect variation.
-We report the average \( S^2 \) across the 100 bootstrap forests as a single performance score per dataset.
-Higher values of \( S^2 \) indicate that the model captures a larger share of the explainable variation in treatment effects.
+where $\mathrm{Var}_{\text{te}}(\beta)$ is the variance of the CATEs in the test set.
+This normalization makes results comparable across datasets with different levels of heterogeneity; higher $S^2$ implies the model captures a larger share of the explainable variation in treatment effects.

-To explain differences in $S^2$, we decompose MSE into squared bias and variance for each individual, both standardized by dividing by $\text{Var}(\beta)$: \begin{itemize} \item \textbf{Standardized squared bias:} the squared difference between the average predicted effect (across the 100 forests) and the true CATE. \item \textbf{Standardized variance:} the variance of predicted effects across the 100 forests. \end{itemize}

-These quantities are averaged across individuals in the test set to obtain dataset-level measures of bias and variance.
-Because both are scaled by $\text{Var}(\beta)$, they represent the share of explainable signal lost to bias or variance.
-Their sum equals $1 - S^2$.

-We quantify the SNR in each dataset as the ratio of CATE variance to ITE variance in the test set.
-Intuitively, this reflects how much of the variation in individual treatment effects is due to systematic heterogeneity (signal) versus idiosyncratic noise.
-When the CATE explains most of the variation, the signal is easier to detect and learn; when noise dominates, learning heterogeneity is more difficult.
-To examine how performance varies with SNR, we group datasets into deciles: Decile 1 includes those where the signal is hardest to detect, and Decile 10 those where it is easiest.